-A Blue Plaque for Ronald Fisher’s Childhood Home
+A Blue Plaque for Ronald Fisher’s Childhood Home in Hampstead

 When Ronald was born in 1890 the family—there were five older children—was living in Finchley North London.
 The family moved to the Hampstead house in 1896.
 The move reflected their growing wealth.
 George Fisher, Ronald’s father, was partner in Robinson & Fisher of King St, a firm of auctioneers whose reputation, according to Box, rivalled Sotheby’s or Christie’s.
 (A Google search on “Robinson and Fisher” produces some traces of its former activity: see here for a page from one of its catalogues.)